 Field / Box Description To package Select a target package for the components you are checking out.
 Component type Select a component type to be checked out.
 Component name filters Enter a component name pattern with wild characters.
 Lock after check out The component must be locked to edit it from the package folder.
 You cannot lock a component that is locked by another user ID.
 Save prior version Saves staging version of preexisting component.
 This option applies only if ZMF's Save Staging Versions (SSV) feature is enabled.
 It has no effect on whether or not a component checked out will overlay a preexisting copy of that component in the package.
 Show user variables Displays the Other Options page which allows you to set user variables.
 This check box is disabled for online check out, since the Other Options page is displayed for batch operations only.
 Batch mode Performs the check out operation via a batch job.
-Batch mode will be forced in situations that require it: Checking out a prior version (-1 to -99) of a baseline library. ■ Components are like type OTH.
+Batch mode will be forced when checking out components that are like type OTH.
 Check out from Choose one of the following options: Baseline - Use this option when you want to start your coding from a version of a component in a baseline library.
 Package - Use this option when you want to start your coding from a version of a component in another package.
 Requires ChangeMan ZMF 8.1.2+.
 Promotion - Use this option when you want to start your coding from a version of a component in a promotion library.
 Job Card The job card is used for submitting a batch job.
 The job card field is available only when the "Batch mode" box is checked.
 Default values are displayed initially.
 If you change the values, they will be stored in your registry and used as the defaults in the future.
 Each time this dialog displays, the last character of the jobname is incremented alphabetically.
 If the &SYSUID parameter in the Notify field is not overridden, the user ID is automatically substituted.